Appointment

 Routine Breast Check-ups

-No, it is a non-cancerous condition and usually not dangerous.
-However, proper evaluation is important to rule out other serious breast conditions.
+No. Fibrocystic breast disease is a benign, non-cancerous condition and is not dangerous in most cases.
+However, specialist evaluation is important to confirm the diagnosis, identify unusual findings if present, and rule out other breast conditions.

 Dr. Mallika Dhanda